patrickdx/3311-Project/log.md

 Temi: Set up controller classes for the GUI.

+### February 25

+Client meeting occured where iteration 3 was discussed and new user stories added.
+The minutes are on the client meeting file.

 ### March 8

 Devesh: Fixed the GUI related issues such as back button not working and room view not displaying.